Finding the right paddle is almost as important as finding a great standup paddle board (SUP).

 Don’t judge it on looks alone however, this high performance paddle has a dihedral blade (see below) to help eliminate “fluttering” and give you a smooth powerful stroke.

 This is a 3 piece paddle so it gives you the ultimate in portability.
-When disassembled it is about 3 feet long so you can take it anywhere and fit in the smallest of trunks.
+When disassembled it is about 3 feet long so you can take it anywhere and easily fit it in your vehicle.

 The carbon fiber paddle has a wide range of adjust-ability, from 72 to 86 inches (180 to 218 cm) and has secure, easy to lock design.
 I was able to assemble and adjust the paddle in about 15 seconds after a few tries.

 The carbon fiber blade is tough and chip resistant so you can push off with it and avoid obstacles.
-Being extremely lightweight at about 2 pounds, you will not get as tired with conventional aluminum or fiberglass paddles and it of course it floats, unlike many other SUP paddles.
+Being extremely lightweight at about 21 ounces, you will not get as tired with conventional aluminum or fiberglass paddles and it of course it floats, unlike many other SUP paddles.

 To round out the package, it comes with a quality storage bag that has 3 compartments.
 One for each part of the paddle, this way the paddle is not banging around getting damaged in transport.
 Not only that, the bag is padded so if you drop it or something falls on it, it is protected.

-The paddle is available in three models; a 100% carbon fiber, a carbon fiber shaft with a fiberglass blade and also a more inexpensive nylon blade.
+The paddle is available in 5 models varying from a 100% carbon fiber model to a much less expensive nylon composite blade and aluminum shaft.
 Super paddles offers a 12 month replacement guarantee against defects.

 This is for the Paddle Boarder who wants a quality, lightweight paddle and is my top pick for a carbon fiber SUP paddle.